-We had been planning to visit the Municipal Theatre Ho Chi Minh City while we are here, either to have a look through or to see the A O Show by Lune Productions.
+We had been planning to visit the Municipal Theatre Ho Chi Minh City while we are here in Vietnam, either to have a look through or to see the A O Show by Lune Productions.

 So it was great timing when family visited from Thailand and we had the opportunity to see both the theatre and the show in the one visit.

 I’ll write about the details of the shows at the Opera House below as the building is shared by Lune Production and also the Ho Chi Minh City Ballet Symphony Orchestra and Opera.

 It’s better to write about the shows and the theatre on the same page as most people would be going to see the building and a show at the same time.

 As we were with family we had the pleasure of a taxi ride into the city for tonight’s performance rather than catching the bus like we normally do.